usnistgov/SP800-90B_EntropyAssessment/README.md

 ## Requirements

-This code package requires python 2.6 or later.
+This code package requires Python 2.6+ or Python 3.

 ##Basic Usage

 There are two main files in this code package: iid_main.py and noniid_main.py.
+Brief usage descriptions are listed below.
+For further details, please refer to the user guide.

 ##Using iid_main.py
 The file iid_main.py calls all of the tests that determine whether or not the input file appears to contain independent and identically distributed (IID) samples, and if so, gives an entropy assessment.